SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/auto-generating-auto-hosting-and-auto-updating-docc-documentation.md

 date: 2022-06-06 12:00
 title: Auto-generating, Auto-hosting, and Auto-updating DocC Documentation
-description: DocC is Apple’s recommended way to provide documentation for your packages, and launching today, the Swift Package Index will generate, host, and update all package documentation!
+description: DocC is Apple’s recommended way to provide documentation for your packages, and launching today, the Swift Package Index can generate, host, and update package documentation for any package in the index!
 ---

 Introduced at WWDC 2021, [DocC](https://developer.apple.com/documentation/docc) is Apple’s recommended way to provide documentation for your packages.